phpearth/conduct/CODE_OF_CONDUCT.md

 ### Social behavior

-**You have to act social**.
+**You have to act socially**.
 There is no place for harassment or bullying at our group, nor any place for political content not related to PHP or web development.
 You should never compromise or harm other members.